xkr47/eslint-plugin-react-props/docs/rules/jsx-no-invalid-props.md

 # JSX No invalid props (jsx-no-invalid-props)

-A quick check to see if a typo has been made on a PropType which at the minimum is annoying, but can also lead to debugging red herrings
+Validates all `x.propTypes = { ... }` statements for proper syntax.

 ## Rule Details

-This rule checks propTypes on a class and validates the PropTypes against a static list from the React docs
+This rule checks propTypes on a class and validates the PropTypes against a static list from the [React docs](https://github.com/facebook/react/blob/master/docs/docs/typechecking-with-proptypes.md).

+It supports arrays, shapes etc, nested to any depth.

+The validation is rather strict; hopefully it will not generate false error reports.
+Please [report](https://github.com/craigbilner/eslint-plugin-react-props/issues) any broken error reports you may encounter.

 ## Rule Options